 It should not come as a surprise that the 150W variant is super fast.
 It’s absolutely amazing to watch the smartphone climb battery percentage on the lockscreen.

 The phone reaches 50 per cent with the 80W charger in about 12 minutes, while using the 150W charger takes about 5 minutes to charge 50 per cent.

 The Realme GT Neo 3 has a 6.7-inch Full HD+ AMOLED display that is clear, bright, colourful, and smooth.
 It boasts a refresh rate of 120Hz, which makes it ideal for normal user interface navigation, online browsing, and gaming.

 Additionally, the GT Neo 3 has a dedicated processor for the display to ensure that the frame rate does not dip when playing games.

 This is an excellent display that offers HDR10+ and has a peak brightness of 1000 nits.
-You will see an in-display fingerprint scanner on the front which is protected by Gorilla Glass 5.
+You will see an in-display fingerprint scanner on the front and a layer of Gorilla Glass 5 to protect it.